keploy/keploy/README.md

 <img src="https://github.com/keploy/docs/blob/main/static/gif/record-testcase.gif?raw=true" width="100%"  alt="Generate Test Case from API call"/>

-**Common file for tests and mocks**: Server tests can be shared with client applications and be imported as mocks and vice versa.
+* **Common file for tests and mocks**: Server tests can be shared with client applications and be imported as mocks and vice versa.

-**Native interoperability** with popular testing libraries like `go-test`.
+* **Native interoperability** with popular testing libraries like `go-test`.
 Code coverage will be reported with existing and Keploy recorded test cases and can also be integrated in CI pipelines/infrastructure.

 [//]: # (<img src="https://github.com/keploy/docs/blob/main/static/gif/unit-test.gif?raw=true" width="100%"  alt="Generate Test Case from API call"/>)

-## Other Features

 * **Accurate Noise Detection** in responses like (timestamps, random values) to ensure high quality tests.
 * **Statistical deduplication** ensures that redundant testcases are not generated.
 WIP (ref [#27](https://github.com/keploy/keploy/issues/27)).